radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/task-launch-commands.md

 # Task Launch Commands

-This chapter describes how to launch tasks to initialize a cache, initialize a RadiantOne Universal Directory (HDAP) store from LDIF file, import an LDIF file, export data from an LDAP data source to LDIF file, and rebuild an index for a Universal Directory store or persistent cache.
+This chapter describes how to launch tasks to initialize a cache, initialize a RadiantOne directory (HDAP) store from LDIF file, import an LDIF file, export data from an LDAP data source to LDIF file, and rebuild an index for a Universal Directory store or persistent cache.

 ## Initializing Persistent Cache